pipay04/dsp/statistics/8-2-sampling_dist.md

 **Problem:**
 Simulate experiment 1000 times with sample size n = 10 from an exponential distribution with lambda = 2.
 Plot the sampling distribution of the estimate L. Compute standard error of the estimate and the 90% confidence interval.
-Repeat the experiment with different values of n and make a plot of stasndard error versus n.
+Repeat the experiment with different values of n and make a plot of standard error versus n.

 **Solution:**